Islam in Turkey: Sufism

 Folk Islam in Turkey has derived many of its popular practices from Sufism which has good presence in Turkey and Egypt.
 Particular Sufi shaikhs – and occasionally other individuals reputed to be pious – were regarded after death as saints having special powers.
 Veneration of saints (both male and female) and pilgrimages to their shrines and graves represent an important aspect of popular Islam in the country.
 Folk Islam has continued to embrace such practices although the veneration of saints officially has been discouraged since the 1930s.
 Plaques posted in various sanctuaries forbid the lighting of candles, the offering of votive objects, and related devotional activities in these places.
 Modern day Sufi shaykhs with large adherents in Turkey include Shaykh Mehmet Efendi (residing in Istanbul) and Mawlana Sheikh Nazim Al-Haqqani who resided in Lefka, North Cyprus, until his death in May, 2014.

 Quranism

 Those who do not accept the authority of hadith, known as Quranists, Quraniyoon, or Ahl al-Quran, are also present in Turkey.
 In Turkey, Quranist ideas became particularly noticeable, with portions of the youth either leaving Islam or converting to Quranism.
 There has been significant Quranist scholarship in Turkey, with there being even Quranist theology professors in significant universities, including scholars like Yaşar Nuri Öztürk and Caner Taslaman.
 Some believe that there are secret Quranists even in the Diyanet itself.

 The Turkish Directorate of Religious Affairs (Diyanet) regularly criticizes and insults Quranists, gives them no recognition and calls them kafirs (disbelievers).
-Quranists responded with arguments and challenged them to a debate.

-Turkey's role in the Islamic World

-Turkey is a founding member of the Organisation of Islamic Cooperation (OIC, formerly the Organisation of the Islamic Conference).
-The headquarters of some Islamic organizations are located in Turkey: